chef/automate/components/docs-chef-io/content/automate/loadbalancer_configuration.md

 }
 ```

-3. Check if configuration is correct using `sudo nginx –t ` command.
+3. Check if the configuration is correct using the `sudo nginx –t ` command.

-4. Remove the already existing default running site on **Debian** and **Ubuntu** systems.
+4. Remove the already existing default running the site on **Debian** and **Ubuntu** systems.
 Remove the default symbolic link from the sites-enabled folder.

 ```bash
 sudo rm /etc/nginx/sites-enabled/default